tmontes/python-wires/docs/source/development.rst

 .. note::
-    The key motivation for having mandatory labels in development issues is to simplify filtering support related ones which submitters will tend to leave unlabelled.
+    The key motivation for having mandatory labels in development issues is to simplify filtering support related ones which submitters will leave unlabelled.

 General requirements: